 Tony Webb is from Swansea.
 Down a Sparrow Lane, his debut collection, reflects that, fuelling a large bulk of the poems with Swansea’s roads, place names and history.
 For people from the area, reading the book is akin to going for a stroll down the road, down to Quay Parade, Swansea Market, or the castle wall (what is left of it), though Webb avoids the clichéd targets: Three Cliffs, Oxwich; Mumbles is only mentioned in passing.

 The book is not a standard poetry collection; also thrown into the cauldron are song lyrics and short stories.
 Tony Webb, as well as a poet, is the songwriter, guitarist and vocalist in the Acoustic Folk/Rock band Sparrow Lane.

 Supplementary genres certainly lend variety but the poems are far superior and should not be drowned out by support acts.
 Despite the book’s Welsh flavour, ‘North Tawton’, one of the more accomplished poems, takes us to England.
 The small town of the title is in Devon and was, for a while, home to Ted Hughes and Sylvia Plath, a couple famous on the literary scene and a source of fascination for many poets; Tony Webb evidently among them.
 In a village with no plaques or tearooms and a post-office boy who was half-informed:

 parked carefully and softly.

 We two intruders.

 Hughes and Plath are the Posh and Becks of poetry.
 Royalty.
 There is that reverence, intimidation almost, coming into play.
-But uppermost in the minds of the ‘we’ of the poem is common decency, respect for a couple who were, at the end of the day, still people, though this realization hit home overdue when they noticed the sign:
+But uppermost in the minds of the ‘we’ of the poem is common decency, respect for a couple who were, at the end of the day, still people, though this realisation hit home overdue when they noticed the sign: